ucan-wg/invocation/README.md

 ## 3.2 Task

-A Task is the subset of fields that uniquely determine the work to be performed[^subtype].
+A Task is the subset of Invocation fields that uniquely determine the work to be performed[^subtype].
 A Task MUST be unqiuely defined by the following fields:

+[^subtype]: Which is to say: an Invocation is a subtype of Task

 - [Subject]
 - [Command]